Weights for relative motives; relation with mixed complexes of sheaves: Applications to (co)homology of motives and other matters

 \end{enumerate} \end{pr} \begin{proof}

 Assertions \ref{irdual} and \ref{irext} are immediate from Definition \ref{drwstr}.

-The proof of assertions \ref{irffunctwd} and \ref{irsffunctwd} is similar to that of Proposition 1.5.1 (parts 1 and 2) of \cite{bws}.
-The axiom (iii) of relative weight structure yields that the composition morphism $F(w_{\ge m+1}M)\to F(w_{\le l}M')$ vanishes.
+The proof of assertions \ref{irffunctwd} and \ref{irsffunctwd} is similar to that of Proposition 1.5.1(1,2) of \cite{bws}.
+The axiom (iii) of relative weight structures yields that the composition morphism $F(w_{\le m}M)\to F(w_{\ge l+1}M')$ vanishes.
 Hence (an easy) Proposition 1.1.9 of \cite{bbd} yields the existence of (\ref{d2x3r1}).

-Similarly, we obtain the existence of (\ref{d2x3r2}) if $m>l$.
-Moreover, any two distinct choices of $d$ (resp. $c$) are easily seen (see the proof of loc.cit.) to differ by $s\circ a$ (resp. by $(b'\circ s)[-1]$) for some $s\in \cu(w_{\le l}M[1],w_{\ge m+1}M')$.
+Similarly, we obtain the existence of (\ref{d2x3r2}) if $m<l$.
+Moreover, any two distinct choices of $d$ (resp. of $c$) are easily seen (see the proof of loc. cit.) to differ by $s\circ f$ (resp. by $(f'\circ s)[-1]$) for some $s\in \cu(w_{\le m}M[1],w_{\ge l+1}M')$.
 Since $F(s)=0$ (by axiom (iii) of relative weight structures), we conclude the proof of assertion \ref{irsffunctwd}.

 The argument needed for the proof of assertion \ref{iwpt} is very similar to the one used in the proof Theorem 2.2.1(11) of \cite{bger}.